kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 This is effectively executable architecture documentation.

-## Generated Sources Reduce the Need for Runtime Introspection Tools
+## Generated Sources Reduce the Need for Runtime Introspection Tools { #runtime-introspection }

 In a heavily dynamic framework, an agent might need: